kagg-design/notification-system/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-KAGG Notification plugin creates and maintains notification system for users on WordPress site.
+KAGG Notifications plugin creates and maintains notification system for users on WordPress site.

 == Description ==

-KAGG Notification plugin creates and maintains notification system for users on WordPress site.
+KAGG Notifications plugin creates and maintains notification system for users on WordPress site.

 Plugin has options page in the site console, with relevant buttons and controls.
 Please see screenshots.